Gaining the IOWA EDGE

 Will our meal plan be active during the program, or do we have to pay for our meals?

-During the Iowa Edge program, most meals are provided by the program, but students may also need to depend on their meal plans for some meals.
-For students without meal plans, meal tickets to dining halls will be provided.
+During the Iowa Edge program, some meals are provided by the program, but students will also need to depend on their meal plans for some meals.
+For students without meal plans, dining hall meal tickets will be provided.

 Is there an itinerary of activities?